Answers to Frequently Asked Questions concerning the Paralegal Studies program are listed below.

 The education acquired by the Associate of Applied Science Degree in Paralegal Studies from Southwest allows the graduate to directly enter the workforce.
 The paralegal may work in areas such as litigation, real estate, banking, corporate practice, bankruptcy, probate, family law, or government agencies.
 In addition, the graduate can transfer credits earned in the Paralegal Studies Program to a four-year college and continue on to earn a bachelor's degree.
 With a bachelor's degree a graduate could choose to apply to law school.

-A: Yes.
+Yes.
 The Southwest Paralegal Studies Program has a chapter of Lambda Epsilon Chi (LEX), a national paralegal honor society.
-In order to be eligible for induction into LEX, the Paralegal Studies student must have a minimum grade point average of 3.2 plus a grade point average in their paralegal classes of at least 3.5 and have completed a minimum of 40 credit hours toward the Paralegal Studies Degree.
+In order to be eligible for induction into LEX, the Paralegal Studies student must have a minimum overall grade point average of 3.2 plus a grade point average in their paralegal classes of at least 3.5 and have completed a minimum of 40 credit hours toward the Paralegal Studies Degree.

 The Career Services Office at Southwest provides information and support to students preparing for employment.
 A student might also access the information available from the United States Department of Labor Bureau of Labor Statistics.
 In addition, the local and national paralegal associations provide information and support in this area.

 Bureau of Labor Statistics - Databases, Tables & Calculators by Subject

 There are two local associations, the Memphis Paralegal Association (MPA) and the Greater Memphis Paralegal Alliance (GMPA).
 These two local associations provide student memberships.
 There are also national paralegal associations.
 Two of these national associations are the National Association of Legal Assistants (NALA) and the National Federation of Paralegal Associations (NFPA).